Bullet Club: 2026

+On January 4, 2026, at Wrestle Kingdom 20, Jake Lee left the War Dogs and joined the United Empire to defeat Finlay, Moloney, Kidd, Takagi, and Takahashi in a ten-man tag team match.
+On January 5, 2026, David Finlay and Yota Tsuji announced the dissolution of the stable, officially merging War Dogs and Unaffiliated into the new Unbound Co. stable.

 Reception

 The group has been compared to the World Championship Wrestling stable New World Order (nWo).
 As a way of paying homage to the nWo, members of Bullet Club began using the stable's signature "Too Sweet" hand gesture.
 The gesture, also known as the "Turkish Wolf", had supposedly been used by Anderson and Devitt behind the scenes since 2006.
 In March 2015, WWE filed a trademark application for the hand gesture.
 Some, including Matt and Nick Jackson, suggested this was done due to Bullet Club's popularity.
 The application was ultimately abandoned by WWE.
 In August 2015, after Devitt had joined WWE as "Finn Bálor", WWE released "Bálor Club" merchandise playing off Bullet Club.
 WWE recognized Bullet Club in the first week of January 2016, when discussing rumors about members of the stable joining the promotion, preceding A.J.
 Styles' debut in the WWE as a 2016 Royal Rumble contestant.
 In April 2016, the former Bullet Club tag team of Karl Anderson and Luke Gallows debuted for WWE, with their NJPW background again being acknowledged by the company, eventually forming "The Club/The O.C." with Styles.

 On September 25, 2017, Bullet Club appeared outside WWE's Raw show in Ontario, California, spoofing a segment from 1998 where D-Generation X "invaded" WCW Nitro.
 Afterwards, WWE sent members of the stable a cease and desist letter, claiming they were using the company's intellectual property, specifically the "Too Sweet" hand gesture, leading to merchandise featuring the gesture being pulled from stores.
 WWE writer Jimmy Jacobs was let go by the company for posting a photo on Instagram with members of Bullet Club, taken during the mock invasion.
 They returned to use the "Too Sweet" hand gesture only during the 2017 World Tag League press conference.

-nWo's founding member Kevin Nash has praised Bullet Club as a more athletic version of the nWo, stating that there is mutual respect between the two stables, and informally passing the torch from his stable to Bullet Club.
+The nWo's founding member Kevin Nash has praised Bullet Club as a more athletic version of the nWo, stating that there is mutual respect between the two stables, and informally passing the torch from his stable to Bullet Club.
 Jeff Jarrett, who has represented both Bullet Club and nWo, has named in-ring ability as the main difference between the two stables, stating "Bullet Club is off the charts bell to bell more talented".
 Former NJPW wrestler Matt Bloom has stated that Bullet Club's popularity helped the promotion become global.